framps/collectNWData/README.md

 ### CVS history

-CVS was used as a code repository for development and not migrate into this git repo.
+CVS was used as a code repository for development and not migrated into this git repo.
 The history is available at

 1. [collectNWData](http://www.linux-tips-and-tricks.de/de/weitere-info/155-collectnwdata-sh-version-history/)
 2. [collectNWDataGUI](http://www.linux-tips-and-tricks.de/en/details/473-collectnwdatagui-py-version-history/)